Certified Arborists Ensure Quality Work

 - Municipal condemnation of hazardous trees.

 A certified arborist report must contain the name, signature, and certification number of the arborist issuing the report.
-Urban Forest Pro provides arborists reports for a fee, but the price is often waived if reports are commissioned alongside other tree services.
+Urban Forest Pro provides arborist reports for a fee, but the price is often waived if reports are commissioned alongside other tree services.